k2green/initiative-app-v2/README.md

-# Tauri + Yew
+# Initiative App

-This template should help get you started developing with Tauri and Yew.
+This is a tool designed to help make managing the initiative order of creatures in a TTRPG campaign easier.

 ## Recommended IDE Setup